 These factors are different for each individual.
 So, moving or home improving is not a two-minute decision to make.

-You need to spend sufficient amount of time, for fact-finding and data gathering, before deciding what to do.
+You need to spend a sufficient amount of time, for fact-finding and data gathering, before deciding what to do.
 Move to a new home or remodel your current home?

 You need to figure out what it is you want from your home and whether or not this is achievable within your present property area, and for a charge that suits your budget.